haoqunjiang/build-scripts-allowlist/README.md

 }
 ```

+> [!IMPORTANT]
+> If you are reading the documentation on NPM, please go to the [GitHub repository](https://github.com/haoqunjiang/build-scripts-allowlist) to see the up-to-date version number & hash used in the `configDependencies` field.

 ### What are build scripts?
 Are they dangerous?
 Why do we need to block them?

 Build scripts are scripts that run during the installation of a package.
 They are defined in the `package.json` file of the package.
 The most common build scripts are `preinstall`, `install`, and `postinstall`[^1], which will be executed in that order.
 These scripts are used to set up the package, compile native code, download binary files, etc.